Handling Conflicts & Synchronization

 OnSavedDataChange

-Fires after a conflict, providing keys that were overwritten by cloud
+Fires after a conflict, providing changed keys and the reason

 TryGetCloudAndLocalCacheValues

-Lets you inspect both the cloud and previous local values
+Lets you inspect both the cloud value and the previous device value

 SetString(...)